MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 ## Business Value & Benefits

 ### Business Value
-The Geometry KIT enables companies to build secure, cross-company engineering collaboration use cases within Catena-X. By providing standardized models and interfaces for 3D data exchange, it reduces integration costs, accelerates development cycles, and improves data quality.
+The Geometry KIT enables companies to build secure, cross-company engineering collaboration use cases within Catena-X. By providing standardized models and interfaces for geometry data exchange, it reduces integration costs, accelerates development cycles, and improves data quality.
 Companies benefit from faster iterations, streamlined onboarding, and robust IP protection—leveraging Catena-X’s architecture to collaborate efficiently while maintaining data sovereignty.

 ### Todays Challenge

 Today, companies face significant challenges when exchanging engineering-grade geometry data across organizational boundaries.
-Critical 3D CAD data is often locked away in isolated systems, accessible only to a few experts.
+Critical 3D CAD data is often locked away in isolated systems, accessible only to a few experts, as well as 2D data.
 Sharing geometry with partners typically requires manual exports, data conversions, or the use of static screenshots and lightweight viewers—processes that are time-consuming, error-prone, and result in loss of detail and context.
 These workarounds create data silos, slow down collaboration, and increase the risk of inconsistencies and downstream errors.

 Security and intellectual property protection add further complexity: companies must ensure that sensitive design data is only accessible to authorized partners, while still enabling efficient collaboration.
-The lack of standardized, automated processes for geometry exchange leads to duplicated efforts, high integration costs, and limited ability to leverage 3D data throughout the product lifecycle.
-As a result, engineering teams struggle to keep data up-to-date, respond quickly to changes, and fully realize the value of their 3D assets in cross-company projects.
+The lack of standardized, automated processes for geometry exchange leads to duplicated efforts, high integration costs, and limited ability to leverage geometry data throughout the product lifecycle.
+As a result, engineering teams struggle to keep data up-to-date, respond quickly to changes, and fully realize the value of their geometry assets in cross-company projects.

 ### Benefits for OEM, Suppliers and Solution Provider

 #### OEM and suppliers
 The Geometry KIT empowers OEMs and suppliers to streamline cross-company engineering collaboration.
-By bundling key standards—such as the Geometry Standard, SingleLevelSceneNode, Masterdata Standard, Binary Exchange, and the Digital Twin Standard — it enables essential use cases like DMU analysis to be implemented efficiently within Catena-X. Leveraging the Catena-X architecture, OEMs and suppliers can securely exchange 3D data and collaborate across company borders, with IP protection and data sovereignty ensured by the underlying Catena-X design.
+By bundling key standards—such as the Geometry Standard, SingleLevelSceneNode, Digital Engineering Masterdata Standard, Binary Exchange, and the Digital Twin Standard — it enables essential use cases like DMU analysis to be implemented efficiently within Catena-X. Leveraging the Catena-X architecture, OEMs and suppliers can securely exchange geometry data and collaborate across company borders, with IP protection and data sovereignty ensured by the underlying Catena-X design.
 This reduces manual effort, accelerates design cycles, improves data consistency, and enables automated feedback loops and faster onboarding throughout the supply chain.

 #### Solution Provider